hanishkvc/prgs-docs-spreadsheetkvc/README.md

 xviewraw and xviewnormal commands added.

 Insert uses fwdLinks to ignore cells with =expressions which dont depend on other cells.
 This speeds up insert op a lot for spreadhsheets with lot of (millions)  =expressions which are independent.
+Similar stratergy also added to delete rows/cols logic.